Service Level Agreement

 11.2 Anti-Bribery

-Each Party acknowledges that it is:
+Each Party acknowledges that it is (as applicable):

 i. committed to abide by the applicable laws and regulations prohibiting Bribery; and